 Program Director Kris Myers has been with API since 2004.
 She manages API’s heritage and leadership programs including tours, presentations, special events and educational workshops.
 She gives presentations on Alice Paul at locations throughout New Jersey and manages the New Jersey Women’s History website.
 Myers earned her MA degree in American history at the University of Pennsylvania and has a BA in History with a concentration in Women’s Studies from Rowan University.
 She teaches History and Women’s Studies courses at Rowan College at Burlington County and The College of New Jersey.
 She lives in Marlton.

 Krista Joy Niles

 Marketing & Civic Engagement Coordinator

 Marketing & Outreach Coordinator Krista Joy Niles, a Pulitzer Prize-winning photographer, blends her communications skills with her passion for women’s studies in her role at the Alice Paul Institute.
 She holds a B.A. in Photojournalism from San Francisco State University and an M.A. in Art History from the University of Arizona where she researched and wrote about women in visual culture.
 With 20+ years of experience behind the camera, Krista has worked for the New York Times, the Associated Press, the Lincoln Journal-Star, the San Antonio Express-News and many media organizations.
-She serves on the Board of Directors for the Manayunk Roxborough Art Center and lives in Philadelphia with her husband.
+She and her husband live in northwest Philadelphia.